Onegaishimas/aidiel/doc/AIDIEL_PROJECT-Team_Orientation.md

 - Product Management: Jim and Sean
 - Development Team (Some number of Student Interns): Implementation across core competencies
 - Each team member contributes based on their strengths across our five core areas

+### Next Steps
+1. Development of high-level business and functional requirements
+2. Translation of requirements into given-when-then statements (GWTS)
+3. Creation of user stories from GWTS
+4. Story estimation and backlog creation
+5. Backlog grooming and prioritization
+6. Individual strength assessment across core competencies
+7. Sprint planning optimized for intern strengths
+8. Environment setup and knowledge transfer

+### Success Metrics
+- Functional AI interview system
+- Quality of generated use case artifacts
+- System's ability to learn from new inputs
+- Usefulness of AI recommendations
+- Code quality and documentation

+Join us in building this end-to-end system that demonstrates how AI can help organizations better understand and implement AI solutions while continuously improving its own knowledge base.